 Most often, that includes a fitness center free for guest use.
 But you might also find indoor pools that allow you to swim some lanes early in the morning.
 The runners among us might even appreciate a hotel close to open space for their morning routine.
 Of course, you also need to pack the right clothes to take advantage of these opportunities.

-Throughout your travel, especially when flying, you will be near countless people who sneeze, cough and spread their germs in another way.
+Throughout your travel, especially when flying, you will be near countless people who sneeze, cough and spread their germs.
 Even non-hypochondriacs would be well-advised to keep their hygiene up to avoid catching those germs.

 Sanitize your hands frequently, especially before and after eating meals or snacks.
-When possible, wash your face with clean hands and soap.
+When possible, wash your face with clean hands and a facial cleanser.
+Also, it's ideal to keep travel-sized antibacterial wipes to disinfect surfaces near you.
 Stay clean to avoid catching a cold from mere proximity.

 5) Pre-plan Meals